 Not minor if: The records were heavily damaged (e.g., illegible) and the licensee was either not permitted to or unable to reconstruct the records.

 Example 7e: The licensee declared an IROFS vacuum breaker inoperable as a result of a failed surveillance test (e.g., test was performed but failed to operate).
 Only one IROFS remained available and reliable to prevent a nuclear criticality accident.
-Inspector follow-up concluded that the licensee failed to a management measure or license requirement.
+Inspector follow-up concluded that the licensee failed to establish, implement, or maintain a management measure or license requirement.

-The violation: Failure to management measures to ensure that IROFS were available and reliable to perform their intended safety function as required by 10 CFR 70.61(e) and 70.62(d).
+The violation: Failure to establish, implement, or maintain management measures to ensure that IROFS were available and reliable to perform their intended safety function as required by 10 CFR 70.61(e) and 70.62(d).

-Minor because: The violation (such as a failure to a management measure or license requirement) identified by the inspectors did not contribute to the failure of the IROFS.
+Minor because: The violation (such as a failure to establish, implement, or maintain a management measure or license requirement) identified by the inspectors did not contribute to the failure of the IROFS.

-Not minor if: The failure was the direct result of a failure to a management measure; or the failure of the IROFS was not within its analyzed failure rate assumed in the ISA.
+Not minor if: The failure was the direct result of a failure to establish, implement, or maintain a management measure; or the failure of the IROFS was not within its analyzed failure rate assumed in the ISA.

 8. Emergency Preparedness